Smithn1205/e-commerce-website/README.md

 Contributions from the open-source community are welcome!
 Whether you want to fix a bug, add a new feature, or improve documentation, your help is highly appreciated.
 Please follow our [Contribution Guidelines] for more details.

-We hope you find this e-commerce website example educational and inspiring.
+I hope you find this e-commerce website example educational and inspiring.
 Happy coding!

 # Getting Started with Create React App